incepter/react-async-states/packages/docs/docs/api/1-producer-function.md

 ```

 Where:
-- `ProducerPropsRunInput` may be a string (if inside provider), a source object,
- or a producer.
+- `ProducerPropsRunInput` may be a string, a source object, or a producer.
 - `ProducerPropsRunConfig` a configuration object:

 | Prop      | Type                    | Default value | Usage                                                                 |